-- 1 voting system component, to sell, lease, or loan, a voting - 2 system or Precinct Tabulation Optical Scan Technology voting - 3 system component to any election jurisdiction unless the voting - 4 system or voting system component is first approved by the - 5 State Board of Elections pursuant to this Section. - 6 (Source: P.A.
-94-1000, eff.
-7-3-06.) - 7 (10 ILCS 5/24C-2)
+10 No vendor, person, or other entity may sell, lease, or 11 loan, or have a written contract, including a contract 12 contingent upon State Board approval of the voting system or 13 voting system component, to sell, lease, or loan, a voting 14 system or Precinct Tabulation Optical Scan Technology voting 15 system component to any election jurisdiction unless the voting 16 system or voting system component is first approved by the 17 State Board of Elections pursuant to this Section.

+19 (10 ILCS 5/24C-2)

-- 8 Sec.
+20 Sec.
 24C-2.
 Definitions.
-As used in this Article: - 9 "Approved independent testing authority" means an - independent laboratory or authority certified by the federal - 11 Election Assistance Commission (EAC).
+As used in this Article:

+21 "Approved independent testing authority" means an 22 independent laboratory or authority certified by the federal 23 Election Assistance Commission (EAC).

-"Audit trail" or "audit capacity" means a continuous trail of evidence linking individual transactions related to the casting of a vote, the vote count and the summary record of vote totals, but which shall not allow for the identification of the voter.
-It shall permit verification of the accuracy of the count and detection and correction of problems and shall provide a record of each step taken in: defining and producing ballots and generating related software for elections; installing ballots and software; testing system readiness; casting and tabulating ballots; and producing images of votes cast and reports of vote totals.
-The record shall incorporate system status and error messages generated during election processing, including a log of machine activities and routine and unusual intervention by authorized and unauthorized individuals.
-Also part of an audit trail is the documentation of such items as ballots delivered and collected, administrative procedures for system security, pre-election testing of voting systems, and maintenance performed on voting equipment.
-All test plans, test results, documentation, and other records used to plan, execute, and record the results of the testing and verification, including prepared or used by independent testing material authorities or other third parties, shall be made part of the public record and shall be freely available via the Internet and paper copy to anyone.
-"Audit trail" or "audit capacity" also means that the voting system is capable of producing and shall produce immediately after a ballot is cast a permanent paper record of each ballot cast that shall be available as an official record for any recount, redundant verification or retabulation of the vote count conducted with respect to any election in which the voting system is used.
+24 "Audit trail" or "audit capacity" means a continuous trail25 of evidence linking individual transactions related to the casting of a vote, the vote count and the summary record of 1 2 vote totals, but which shall not allow for the identification of the voter.
+It shall permit verification of the accuracy of 3 the count and detection and correction of problems and shall 4 5 provide a record of each step taken in: defining and producing 6 generating related ballots and software for specific elections; installing ballots and software; testing system 7 8 readiness; casting and tabulating ballots; and producing 9 images of votes cast and reports of vote totals.
+The record 10 shall incorporate system status and error messages generated 11 during election processing, including a log of machine 12 activities and routine and unusual intervention by authorized 13 and unauthorized individuals.
+Also part of an audit trail is the documentation of such items as ballots delivered and 14 15 collected, administrative procedures for system security, 16 pre-election testing of voting systems, and maintenance 17 performed on voting equipment.
+All test plans, test results, documentation, and other records used to plan, execute, and 18 record the results of the testing and verification, including 19 20 all material prepared or used by independent testing authorities or other third parties, shall be made part of the 21 22 public record and shall be freely available via the Internet 23 and paper copy to anyone.
+"Audit trail" or "audit capacity" 24 also means that the voting system is capable of producing and 25 shall produce immediately after a ballot is cast a permanent 26 paper record of each ballot cast that shall be available as an official record for any recount, redundant count, or verification or retabulation of the vote count conducted with respect to any election in which the voting system is used.